Citrus-Core/.github/profile/README.md

 * The team that does it all (trust)

-# Ports
+# 3DS Ports

 * Super Mario Galaxy 3DS (Demo) - Change of plans
-* Baldi's Basics In Education & Learning 3DS - WORK IN PROGRESS
+* Baldi's Basics In Education & Learning 3DS - ON HOLD
 * Kindergarten 3DS - NOT STARTED

 # Team Members